Non-Markovian Entropy Dynamics in Living Systems from the Keldysh Formalism: Theory

 where $B=0.5$.
 This form yields $X_{AB}(\omega)>1$ for $\omega \ll \omega_c$.
 For simplicity, all three stages are assumed to share the same memory time $\tau_c = 2$.
 Therefore, the differences in $X_{AB}(\omega)$ arise primarily from the distinct effective temperature profiles, while the memory kernel sets the common dissipative background.

 Figure~\ref{fdratio} displays the resulting $X_{AB}(\omega)$ curves computed from Eq.~\eqref{X_Teff} using these effective temperature models.
 In the developmental phase, the dip near the characteristic frequency $\omega_c = 1/\tau_c$ (here $\omega_c \approx 0.5$ since $\tau_c=2$) reflects the system's ability to channel energy into order-building processes while suppressing fluctuations at intermediate time scales.
 During maturity, $X_{AB}(\omega)$ remains close to unity across the entire frequency range, with very weak deviations.
 This behavior indicates that the system operates near a balanced non-equilibrium steady state where fluctuations and dissipation remain approximately matched.
 In aging, the pronounced enhancement of $X_{AB}(\omega)$ at low frequencies indicates that the system becomes increasingly sensitive to slow perturbations.
 Such behavior is consistent with reduced regulatory efficiency and the gradual accumulation of damage, which amplify long-time fluctuations and degrade the system's ability to dissipate them.

-The three life stages shown in Figure.~\ref{fdratio} can be interpreted as distinct regimes of fluctuation--dissipation violation.
-During development, the ratio satisfies $X_{AB}(\omega)<1$ near the characteristic frequency $\omega_c$, indicating that fluctuations are suppressed relative to dissipation.
-This behavior corresponds to an actively regulated regime in which metabolic energy is used to stabilize ordered structures and reduce stochastic variability.
-In the mature phase, $X_{AB}(\omega)$ remains close to unity over a broad frequency range, indicating a near-balanced non-equilibrium steady state where fluctuations and dissipation are approximately matched.
-During aging, however, $X_{AB}(\omega)>1$ emerges at low frequencies, implying an amplification of slow fluctuations relative to the dissipative response.
-This enhancement reflects the gradual loss of regulatory efficiency and the accumulation of damage, which increase the system's susceptibility to long-time perturbations.
-Thus, these regimes represent three qualitatively different forms of fluctuation-dissipation violation: fluctuation suppression during development, near-balanced dynamics in maturity, and fluctuation amplification in aging.
+These three regimes may therefore be viewed as distinct forms of fluctuation-dissipation violation: fluctuation suppression during development, near-balanced nonequilibrium dynamics in maturity, and fluctuation amplification during aging.

 The generalized fluctuation-dissipation ratio therefore provides a direct experimental probe of nonequilibrium dynamics in living systems.
 By comparing spontaneous fluctuations with the response to weak perturbations, it offers a noninvasive method for quantifying thermodynamic irreversibility in biological processes.
 The frequency-dependent structure of $X_{AB}(\omega)$ reflects the temporal correlations encoded in the memory kernel and therefore links microscopic non-Markovian dynamics to observable macroscopic response behavior.